luije87/documentation/csv.rst

 work_study_eligible           Pass true if this student is eligible for work study jobs campus_name                   The name of the campus the student is at.
-Must be one of the campuses set up in your settings. mobile_number                 The user's mobile phone number
+Must be one of the campuses set up in your settings. mobile_number                 The user's mobile phone number system_label_names            Semi-colon separated list of label names to apply to the user
 ============================= ==================================================================

 For an example file with all possible fields [Click Here](https://drive.google.com/open?id=0B-F3sE2DoFa8eWFkMDBxcXNlUVE&authuser=0)